 Solutions like the Staffbase employee app are therefore not only innovative but they're also beloved by employees around the world.
 You give your workforce the opportunity to engage and communicate on a channel that they're already using in their daily lives, therefore communication doesn't seem like extra work for them.

-Additionally, having a clearly written manual designed to guide new employees through the onboarding process will save time and ensure that everybody is getting the same introduction, and is easily distributed.
-The Staffbase app can feature manuals, including those targeted to new employees that will automatically open as soon as they are granted limited access during their pre-boarding and onboarding phases.
+The Staffbase app can feature manuals, including those targeted to new employees that will automatically open as soon as they're granted access during their pre-boarding and onboarding phases.

 6. Language Barriers

-This might sound like a lot of extra work and expense, but if you ask around, you’re likely to find people within your company who are willing to help.
-Language classes can be made available to your workforce, and even if you have to pay for it, it’s well worth the price.
-Don’t try to save money when it comes to enriching your employees ability to communicate.
+This might sound like a lot of extra work and expense, but if you ask around, you're likely to find people within your company who are willing to help.
+You might even consider offering language classes to your workforce.
+Even if you have to pay for them, it's well worth the price.
+Don't try to save money when it comes to enriching your employees ability to communicate.

-An employee app can make content available in different languages and automatically change the language setting to that of the device on which it is used.
+An employee app can make content available in different languages.
+And itv will automatically change the language to the one set for the device.
 In addition, employees can decide on which locational news they wish to subscribe, and they can even change these settings while traveling.

-In order for your employees to feel engaged and to fully identify with their organization, it is crucial that it be the main source of all company-related information.
+In order for your employees to feel engaged and to fully identify with their organization, it's crucial that it be the main source of all company-related information.
 God forbid you were to go bankrupt and your employees learned the news on Twitter.
 This is no less true for smaller-scale issues.
-Your employees should hear market- or economy related news from your side first, before they hear it from anywhere else.
+Your employees should hear market or economy related news from your side first, before they hear it from anywhere else.

 Ideally, groups of people working together consist of individuals from diverse backgrounds with unique experiences.
 On the downside, this can sometimes lead to misunderstandings if employees don't fully respect one another or they fail to consider the range of experience outside their own from which they could profit.

 Sharing is caring.
-When employees are encouraged to share their experiences, respect for one another grows, work environments improve, and communication automatically becomes more beneficial.
+When employees share their experiences, respect for one another grows, work environments improve, and communication automatically becomes more beneficial.

 10. Budget Constraints

-Many companies and HR departments either don’t have the necessary resources for developing their own internal communication system, or they feel the perceived results aren’t worth the costs.
-But with recent improvements in technology and software, third-party providers like Staffbase are able to provide affordable opportunities to make communication effective.
+Many companies and HR departments either don't have the necessary resources for developing their own internal communication system, or they feel the results aren't worth the costs.
+But with recent improvements in technology and software, third-party providers like Staffbase are able to provide affordable opportunities to overcome your internal communication challenges.

-What’s the secret to effective internal communication in your organization?
-What are your challenges?
-We’d love to hear from you, so feel free to leave a comment in the section below and we’ll be sure to get back to you.
+What's the secret to effective internal communication in your organization?
+What are your internal communication challenges?
+We'd love to hear from you, so feel free to leave a comment in the section below.